Frequently Asked Special Events Permit Questions

 Will I have access to water, electricity, or other park services during my event?

-We don't provide access to electricity or water unless agreed upon in advance with Parks staff.
+We don't provide access to electricity or water at events.
 For access to electricity, we advise applicants to rent a generator.
 Any other requests for services should be directed in writing to the Special Events office.

 Will I need any other permits to hold an event in a park?